Lawsuits Against UBS and Others for Yield Enhancement Strategy Losses Continue to Gain Momentum

 [YES investments] generate returns through the strategic sale and purchase of SPX index option spreads.
 YES returns are incremental to the underlying asset returns and offer clients a way to potentially generate additional cash flow from lower yielding assets.

 Instead, investors were unaware of just how much market volatility could destroy their investment.
 Though the marketing materials do establish that a YES option is not “suitable for all investors,” many clients did not recognize just how much was at stake.
+As a result, lawsuits relating to UBS yes strategy are on the rise.

 The Wall Street Journal (WSJ) recently published an article identifying the financial struggles of one YES investor: a woman represented by the founder of Zamansky, LLC, Jake Zamansky.
 The client, Ms. Sherrie Pellini, lost $750,000 off a $3 million investment with UBS.
 Ms. Pellini had also been charged a 1.75% investment fee which is considered a steep price compared to the typical 1% rate.
 Worse yet, her broker promised her the moon stating: “If the world came to an end tomorrow, you’d be the only one with any money left.”
 As such, Zamansky is representing Ms. Pellini in her demand for arbitration.